dkllrjr/python_autologin_bot/README.md

 $ python autologin_bot.py credential_file_path delay_between_pings
 ```

 The first command uses the default delay of 5 minutes between internet pings.
-Now just use with `systemd` or whatever your fancy!
+Now just use with `systemd` or with whatever you fancy!